-The full range of addresses and their settings is shown in Figure 18 on page 30.
+The full range of addresses and their settings is shown in Figure 18 below.

-- 1. DIP switch setting - 2.
-Address
+- 1. DIP switch setting

+- 2. Address

 Installing the display and detector modules

-Install the display or detector module (without the cover) onto the backplane using the four screws provided (see Figure 19 on page 31).
+Install the display or detector module (without the cover) onto the backplane using the four screws provided (see Figure 19 below).
 Each module includes four captive screws (attached to each corner of the unit).